CIDRAM/Docs/readme.en.md

 #### 10.0 CIDRAM v3

 There are significant differences between v3 and previous major versions.
 Importantly, the way entrypoints work, the way modules are structured, and the way the updater works for v3 is different to the way those things worked for previous major versions.
-Because of these differences, the best way to ugprade to v3 from previous major versions would be to perform a fresh installation.
+Because of these differences, the best way to upgrade to v3 from previous major versions would be to perform a fresh installation.

 If you want to keep your configuration and your auxiliary rules, before beginning the upgrade process, go to the front-end backup page.
 From there, configuration and auxiliary rules can be exported.
 Exporting will cause a file to be downloaded.
 After upgrading to the new major version, that file can be used to import the previously exported data to the installation.